LogoLogo

 Step 2 - Opening the VPC service

-Log in to AWS, and go to Services > VPC (you can use the searchbar).
+Log in to the AWS, and go to Services > VPC (you can use the searchbar).

 Step 3 - Creating a new customer gateway